xrarias/Bc394Genome/README.md

 scp /project/farman_s26abt480/RESOURCES/B71Ref2_a0.3.gff3 xrar222@xrar222.cs.uky.edu:/home/xrar222/genes/snap
 ```

-The genome fasta sequence was appended to the gff3 file using the following command:
+2. The genome fasta sequence was appended to the gff3 file using the following command:

 ```
 echo '##FASTA' | cat B71Ref2_a0.3.gff3 - B71Ref2.fasta > B71Ref2.gff3
 ```

-The MAKER annotations were converted to ZFF for using in SNAP:
+3. The MAKER annotations were converted to ZFF for using in SNAP:

 ```
 maker2zff B71Ref2.gff3
 ```

-Information on the annotations was gathered using fathom:
+4. Information on the annotations was gathered using fathom:

 ```
 fathom genome.ann genome.dna -gene-stats
 ```
-Which resulted in:
+5. Which resulted in the following output:

 ```
 MODEL8478 skipped due to errors